SuryaRaghupathy-eng/rank-check-tool/replit.md

 ## Recent Changes

+**November 15, 2025 - "Brand not found" Preview Enhancement:**
+- Updated results preview to show "Brand not found" for queries without any brand matches
+- When a query has no brand match (all brand_match values are false), the preview now displays:
+  - Title: "Brand not found" (instead of showing position 1 non-matching result)
+  - Query: The original search query used
+  - Ranking Position: "N/A" (instead of showing position number)
+- Backend creates "Brand not found" entries with N/A ranking for queries without matches
+- Frontend preview logic prioritizes showing these N/A entries over regular non-matching results
+- Ensures users immediately know which queries didn't find their brand in search results

 **November 15, 2025 - N/A Ranking Support & Language Selector:**
 - Added "N/A" display for queries without brand match rankings
 - All uploaded queries now appear in results, even if no brand match is found